matthewlisp/LOFFER/_posts/2019-09-16-set-up-clojure-api.md

 ---
 layout: post
-title: [Guide]How to: set-up a simple API with Clojure
+title: How to: set-up a simple API with Clojure
 date: 2019-09-16
 Author: MatthewLisp
 tags: [learn]